-23. On race days, the Declarations Clerk shall be situated in the weighing room so that on arrival all Riders (see Annex C 'Foreign and Amateur Riders') holding a MRB will present their MRB to the Declarations Clerk, who will pass them to the Clerk of the Scales.
+23. On race days, the Declarations Clerk shall be situated in the weighing room so that on arrival all Riders (see Annex C 'Foreign, Amateur and Point-to-Point Riders') holding a MRB will present their MRB to the Declarations Clerk, who will pass them to the Clerk of the Scales.
 The name of any Rider who does not have in their possession their MRB will also be notified to the Clerk of the Scales.